CiscoDevNet/multicloud-integrations/Multicloud Network Policy/limitations.md

 source IPs assigned to the NAT pool (for ingress rules) or publically exposed service IPs (for egress rules)

-* Even when NAT is not specifically configured between the clouds some public clouds default behavior is to use SNAT when leaving the cluster (e.g. AWS)
+* Even when NAT is not specifically configured between the clouds some public clouds default behavior is to use Source NAT (SNAT) when leaving the cluster (e.g. AWS)

 * Some network policy implementations will only pay attention to the address in the endpoint spec.
 Calico is one example.
 So name based references that should match